Non-Disclosure Agreements (NDAs): Everything You Need to Know

 Limitations of NDAs

-Of course, not all information is protected by an non-disclosure contract.
+Of course, not all information can be protected.
 Public records, including SEC filings or company addresses, are not covered by these confidentiality agreements.
 The courts can also interpret the scope of an NDA in ways that one or more participants may not have initially expected.
 If the information covered in an NDA is revealed in another way—like through a court proceeding or subpoena—then the NDA no longer applies.

 Additionally, managing multiple NDAs as an organization quickly becomes untenable without standardized language.
 When the number of NDAs starts reaching into the hundreds, reviewing, negotiating, and concluding unique contracts manually is extremely demanding and time-consuming.
 A standard, adaptable confidentiality agreement addresses this issue, but only if the organization takes the time or consults with experts to create a standard NDA that meets all its needs.